James Paull (judge)

-James Paull (July 16, 1818 – May 11, 1875) was a prominent lawyer, politician and judge in Wheeling in what became West Virginia during his lifetime.
+James Paull (July 16, 1818 – May 11, 1875) was a lawyer, politician and judge in Wheeling in what became West Virginia during his lifetime.
 Before the American Civil War, Paull represented Ohio County in the Virginia General Assembly as a Whig, then attended the First Wheeling Convention, which led to the area's secession from Virginia and creation of the state of West Virginia.
 During his final years, Paull served as a judge of the West Virginia Court of Appeals, having won election as a Democrat, from January 1, 1873, until his death on May 11, 1875.

 Early and family life

 He was born in Belmont, Ohio, to Col. George Paull (1784-1830) (a veteran of the War of 1812) and his wife Elizabeth (1790-1827), whose ancestors were among the early settlers of Western Pennsylvania.
 The family moved across the Ohio River to the growing town of Wheeling when this James was a boy.
 He had an older brother, Rev. Alfred Paull (1815-1872) (who until 1863 served as pastor of Wheeling's 4th Presbyterian Church) and a younger brother Archibald Woods Paul (1822-1844).
 His paternal grandfather, Col. James Paull (1760-1841), had fought in the American Revolutionary War, including under William Crawford in his disastrous Crawford expedition and defeat on June 5, 1782, on the Sandusky River plains.

 Paull was "thoroughly educated in boyhood", attending school in Cross Creek, Pennsylvania, and then entering Washington College in Washington, Pennsylvania, from which he graduated in June 1835.
 He moved to Wheeling, Virginia, and read law under Zechariah Jacob, as well as studied at the University of Virginia School of Law in Charlottesville.
 During his legal studies, Paull taught at the Linsly Institute in Wheeling.

 Paull was active in his Presbyterian Church and served as an elder for 18 years.
 He married twice.
 His first wife, Jane A. Fry (1824-1860), was the daughter of Virginia Judge Joseph L. Fry, and great-granddaughter of Col. Joshua Fry, an English civil engineer, professor at the College of William and Mary and commissioner of the British Crown, whose death during an expedition in 1754 led to the first military command of George Washington.
 They had three sons: Archibald W. Paull, Joseph F. Paull, and Alfred Paull.
 Jane died March 9, 1860.
 On March 19, 1861, Paull married Eliza J. Ott and they had three sons and two daughters: James Paull, Elizabeth, Harry W. Paull, Samuel O. Paull, and Margaret Susan.